Noleli/trop-analysis/treeviz/bugs.md

     x now it doesn't show as clicked, but the lines are wrong x typesetting x clicking on a depth 0 that's already the only one clicked collapses it (as a way to reset)
+- clicking on a depth 0 should only collapse it if maxdepth == 1
 - active link line should be on top (z) x if there's only 1 path forward, select it through the sof pasuk or till there's not x graph axis labels